nkschaefer/cellbouncer/README.md

 You've now got all the programs compiled, and you can run them as long as you remember to `conda activate cellbouncer` first.

 # Overview
 The programs in `cellbouncer` are standalone command line tools.
 If you run one of them with no arguments or with `-h`, it will give you detailed information about how to run it.
-In general, though, each program writes output files that start with a name you give via `--output_prefix` or `-o`.
+Each program uses the concept of an `--output_prefix/-o`, which is a base name that will be used for all output files.

 ## Output files
 Demultiplexing tools all write a file called `[output_prefix].assignments`, which tells you information about each cell's identity.
 These files are 4 columns, tab separated: cell barcode, most likely identity, droplet type: S (for singlet), D (for doublet), or in some cases M (for multiplet, 3+ individuals, but not all programs look for these), and a ratio of the log likelihood of the best to the second best assignment.